Home Grief and Loss How to Write a Tribute for Grandmother

 Consider all the above when writing a tribute for your grandmother.
 Some of these points you might never have thought about previously.
 However, they will help to paint a well-rounded and complete picture of her as a person.

-When writing, do the following:
+When you start writing, do the following:

 1. Keep her in the front of your mind.
 What message do you want to convey to your listeners?